-Q: Will YSM match my award if I get a significantly better offer from another school?
+Q: Will YSM match my offer if I get a significantly better offer from another school?

-A: All need-based awards at YSM are assessed according to the family's financial situation.
-Your award cannot change unless there is a change in family circumstance, or you are able to provide additional information or clarification.
-You are welcome to submit a request for a review (https://medicine.yale.edu/md-program/financialaid/formsandresources/), and we are happy to take a second look.
+A: All financial aid offers at YSM are assessed according to the family's financial situation.
+Your offer cannot change unless there is a change in family circumstance, or you are able to provide additional information or clarification.
+You are welcome to submit a request for a review (https://medicine.yale.edu/education/financialaid/formsandresources/), and we are happy to take a second look.
 We cannot match merit awards from other schools.